stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/04-creating-the-interactor.markdown

       *Liferay Guestbook* target (these should be selected by default).
 Click *Create*.

-2. In the new class, add an import for `LiferayScreens`, and a private `Int64` constant called `groupId`.
-This constant defines the site the Interactor retrieves guestbooks from.
+2. In the new class, import `LiferayScreens` and add a private `Int64` constant called `groupId`.
+This constant holds the ID of the site guestbooks are retrieved from.
 Your Interactor should now look like this:

         import UIKit
         import LiferayScreens